-Elaine Hwang is the director of benefits for Willis Towers Watson in Hong Kong.
+Elaine Hwang is the director of retirement for Willis Towers Watson in Hong Kong.

 Managers who help their staff understand company policies and benefits can be more effective